FannyFushayi/Battery_RUL/README.md

 - **`ver_2`** – Battery-wise split.
 Each model is trained on a subset of batteries and tested on unseen batteries.
 This tests generalization to new batteries.
 - **`ver_3`** – End-of-life (EOL) split.
 For each battery, the last 200 cycles are held out for testing.
 This mimics a realistic predictive maintenance scenario: forecasting how much life remains based on earlier usage.

-Each version is stored in a separate folder with associated scripts and notebooks for reproducibility.
+Each version is stored in a separate folder (actually not anymore folders feel like hard work for some reason) with associated scripts and notebooks for reproducibility.

 ---